-c) Documents Supporting Mortgage Loans
+b) Documents Supporting Mortgage Loans

-- i) All mortgage Loans shall be evidenced by a mortgage or deed of trust note and by a mortgage that creates a lien payable to TDHCA on the housing development and on all real property that constitutes the site of or that relates to the housing development and such other documents as TDHCA may reasonably require.
-All documents must be in form and substance satisfactory to TDHCA and its counsel. - ii) For each Loan made for the development of housing with funds provided under the NSP1-PI program, the Department shall be provided with a a mortgagee's title policy in the amount of the loan, with the exception of Homebuyer Assistance only loans.
+- i.
+All mortgage Loans shall be evidenced by a mortgage or deed of trust note and by a mortgage that creates a lien payable to TDHCA on the housing development and on all real property that constitutes the site of or that relates to the housing development and such other documents as TDHCA may reasonably require.
+All documents must be in form and substance satisfactory to TDHCA and its counsel. - ii.
+For each Loan made for the development of housing with funds provided under the NSP1-PI program, the Department shall be provided with a a mortgagee's title policy in the amount of the loan.
 The Department may not designate a specific title insurance company to provide the mortgagee title policy or require the borrower to provide the policy from a specific title insurance company.
 The borrower shall select the title insurance company to close the loan and to provide the mortgagee title policy.
-The title policy may not reflect any liens, charges, encumbrances, or other matters excepted from coverage that are not acceptable to TDHCA in its sole and reasonable judgment. - iii) A note or bond and a mortgage or deed of trust: - 1. must contain provisions satisfactory to the Department; - 2. must be in a form satisfactory to the Department; and - 3. may contain exculpatory provisions relieving the borrower or its principal from personal liability if the Department agrees.
+The title policy may not reflect any liens, charges, encumbrances, or other matters excepted from coverage that are not acceptable to TDHCA in its sole and reasonable judgment.

+iii.
+A note or bond and a mortgage or deed of trust: must contain provisions satisfactory to the Department; must be in a form satisfactory to the Department; and may contain exculpatory provisions relieving the borrower or its principal from personal liability if the Department agrees.

-d) Documents Supporting Homebuyer Assistance and Rehabilitation Loans
+c) Documents Supporting Homebuyer Assistance

-- i) The Subgrantee must ensure that required documents as listed on NSP property Setup forms, underwriting guidelines, or program manuals are timely submitted to the Department, in order to request that Loan documents be prepared for the Household. - ii) Additional documentation may be requested in order to complete the appropriate underwriting review. - iii) The Subgrantee will be responsible for timely coordination of all parties in order to meet closing deadlines.
-Continued late submission of required documents or lack of response to Department requests may result in de-obligation of NSP1-PI funds and termination of the Contract. - iv) All NSP1-PI homebuyer financing will be secured with documents approved by the Department.
+- i.
+The subreceipient must ensure that required documents as listed on NSP property Setup forms, underwriting guidelines, or program manuals are timely submitted to the Department, in order to request that Loan documents be prepared for the Household. - ii.
+Additional documentation may be requested in order to complete the appropriate underwriting review. - iii.
+The subrecipient will be responsible for timely coordination of all parties in order to meet closing deadlines.
+Continued late submission of required documents or lack of response to Department requests may result in deobligation of NSP1-PI funds and termination of the Contract. - iv.
+All NSP1-PI homebuyer financing will be secured with documents approved by the Department.